bps-github7/Class_Generator/README.md

 note that any send option will by default have to compress the generated classes for sake of efficiency and avoiding complications.

 ##### 1.5 Inline Quick reference:
 * inline Summary *: the inline spec is used for quick writing of class specs. it consists of a single line of text with 1-3 sets of identifiers, delimited by colons, which seperate class names from attributes or methods

 ##### 1.5.1 Basic Inline Specification:
-See the developer notes for full documentation. you can use the 'inline specification' ( the ClassGen's primary/prefered input ) for
+See the developer notes for full documentation.

+You can use the 'inline specification' ( the ClassGen's primary/prefered input ) for
 1. specification of classes and their attributes and or fields ( optionally, with multi level or multiple inheritance(s)).
 2. specification of packaging within your project.
 3. both of these purposes at once

-<identifier -> class name>(,)* : <identifier -> attributes>(,)* : <identifier -> methods>(,)*
+`<identifier -> class name>(,)* : <identifier -> attributes>(,)* : <identifier -> methods>(,)*`

 **Throughout these examples, we must keep in mind the following rules...**
 1. either attributes or methods can be blank in the inline, but not the class identifier (can't make a nameless class).